Frequently Asked Questions

 How does Callahan Learning Center handle challenging behavior?

-While we strive to maintain a safe, calm, and nurturing environment, we also know that every child has good days and bad days.
+We work to keep a safe, calm, and nurturing environment, and we also know that every child has good days and bad days.
 We use gentle guidance and redirection to address issues that may arise.
 Callahan Learning Center also utilizes consistent routines and frequent communication with parents to prevent challenging behaviors before they occur.
 When challenges persist, we collaborate with parents to determine the appropriate next steps.

 What happens if a child struggles in a group setting?